Grupo-2-Engenharia-de-Software/Tecendo-Arte-Frontend/README.md

 ## 📚 Additional Resources

 - For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

-## 📋 License

-- The project uses the GNU General Public License, please refer to the [file](https://github.com/FLuiz22/ufroad-front/blob/main/LICENSE) to learn more.